QP Chaser: Polynomial Trajectory Generation for Autonomous Aerial Tracking: Chasing Trajectory Generation

-Referring to \cite{boseong_iros}, the visibility score is taken using Euclidean Distance Field (EDF) $\phi(\cdot)$ \cite{edf} in designing the reference trajectory.
-Definition of the visibility score is the closest distance between all points in an $i$-th obstacle, $\mathcal{O}_i$, and the \textit{Line-of-Sight} connecting the target and the drone, and it is represented as
+In designing the reference trajectory, we use the visibility score, as discussed in \cite{boseong_iros}.
+The definition of the visibility score $\psi$ is the closest distance between all points in an $j$-th obstacle, $\mathcal{O}_j$, and the \textit{Line-of-Sight} connecting the target and the drone: